 But if the TV screen provides you with a lot of pixels across the screen and a very tiny size of each pixel then you can watch it from a lesser distance than the lower-density pixel TVs.

 But don’t worry too much about this pixel density because modern TV brands do provide a higher density of pixels.
 Like many new 8K TVs & projectors provide 33 million pixels across the screen.
 But I don’t recommend 8K screens because they are expensive and there is not much 8K content available right now.
 It will be in the future.
 That’s why now the 4K is the best.

 But you must confirm higher pixel density before buying any TV.

 Another thing is resolution.
 Never settle down for less than the 4K resolution for both TV and projector.
 This will give you the best picture quality from a lesser distance without noticing any individual pixels.

 This formula for calculating the perfect viewing distance works fine when you thrive for the 4k resolution and good throw distance ratio and lumens for the projector too.

 This will instantly satisfy the formula for your theater room.
 Otherwise, you will have difficulties with adjustments.

 This chart is created for those who want a more handy form of it.
 All values in this chart are calculated by SMPTE standards.
 You can confidently follow these values.

-How far should I sit from my TV for gaming?
+How far should I sit from my TV for gaming in the home theater?

 If you are considering gaming for your home theater room, then the calculation for its viewing distance will be a little different because games rely on latency and frame refresh rates.